Ktana/Object-Oriented-EX/README.md

 -**_FolderFilter_** - Not used at the time.

+### Database package:
+-**_MySQL_101_** - Provides the connection to the tables in mySQL (vary spesific ones because of the table's structure) and fetches all the data there is then adds it to the existing data you already uploaded via GUI.

 ### Junit package.

+### lib package:
+Contains the mySQL connection JAR.

 ### org.jsefa package:
 For writing KML file, we used A library named "org.jsefa" that we found on the internet (this library included in src folder on Github).